Engineering

 Effective memory management for agents is not a single store.
 It is a hierarchy of stores with different retention windows, retrieval patterns, and purposes.

-Session memory spans a single task or goal sequence.
-It holds the thread of what is happening in a work session - the file the user is editing, the current debugging hypothesis, the draft under review.
+• Session memory spans a single task or goal sequence.
+It holds the thread of what is happening in a work session - the file the user is editing, the current debugging hypothesis, and the draft under review.
 Session memory survives across the individual turns within a session but does not need to persist indefinitely.
 Not everything that matters now will matter in six months.

-User memory is the long-term layer.
-It holds what is durably true about a person: their preferences, the tools they use, the projects they are working on, decisions they have made, communication style, domain context.
+• User memory is the long-term layer.
+It holds what is durably true about a person: their preferences, the tools they use, the projects they are working on, the decisions they have made, their communication style, and domain context.
 User memory is the layer that makes an agent feel like it actually knows someone rather than starting fresh each time.
 It is also the most valuable and the most expensive to maintain correctly, because it has to stay accurate as things change.

 Each layer answers a different question.
 Conversation memory answers "what is happening right now?"
 Session memory answers "what is the context for this task?"
-User memory answers "what do I know about this person?"
+User memory answers, "What do I know about this person?"
 Org memory answers "what is universally true for everyone in this organization?"
 A functional memory management system needs all four.
 Most implementations have only the first.

 The short-term vs. long-term memory breakdown covers how these layers map to each other and where the architectural handoffs are.